horanmustaplot/xnvim/README.md

 # HORANVIM
-Configurations planning to be just enought and elegant :)
+Configurations planning to be just enough and elegant :)

 # Installation
 ## Clone the configs